nf-core/circrna/docs/output.md

 Generates specific requirements for `CIRIquant` & `MapSplice` circRNA quantification tools.

-`MapSplice` requires the reference FASTA file to be split into individual FASTA files per chromosome, whilst `CIRIquant` requires a `.yaml` file specifying the containerised paths of `BWA`, `SAMtools`, `HISAT2`, `StringTie` executables in addition to the absolute paths for the reference FASTA, GTF files and `BWA`, `HISAT2` genome index files.
+`CIRIquant` requires a `.yaml` file specifying the containerised paths of `BWA`, `SAMtools`, `HISAT2`, `StringTie` executables in addition to the absolute paths for the reference FASTA, GTF files and `BWA`, `HISAT2` genome index files.

+`MapSplice` requires the reference FASTA file to be split into individual FASTA files per chromosome.

 <details markdown="1">
 <summary>Output files</summary>

-* `circrna_discovery/index/chromosomes/`
+* `circrna_discovery/reference/chromosomes/`
   * `*.fa`: Individual FASTA files per chromosome.
 * `circrna_discovery/ciriquant/`
   * `travis.yml`: Example of `.yml` file below which is automatically generated for the user.